wendlers/install-propeller-toolchain/README.md

 *Check Propeller GCC*

-Change to the "gcctest" subdirectory containing a simple "hello-world" which blinks all the build in LEDs of the Parallax Quick-Start board and prints out some message through the serial line and build the sources:
+Change to the "tests/gcc" subdirectory containing a simple "hello-world" which blinks all the build in LEDs of the Parallax Quick-Start board and prints out some message through the serial line and build the sources:

-	cd ./gcctest
+	cd ./tests/gcc
 	export PATH=/opt/parallax/bin:$PATH
 	make